kalamuna/kalaboxv1/readme.md

 Kalabox is more than just a local development environment.
 It's an easy to use, site building and deployment toolkit for the masses.
 Advanced webtools now belong to the people.

+**This repo is just for Kalabox V1.
+For V2 please visit https://github.com/kalabox**

 ## Requirements

   * Kalabox has been tested mostly on Mac OS X 10.8 and partially tested on 10.7 and 10.6.
 It may work on 10.6 or lower.
 If you try it out on an older OS X version, please share your experience.